How UTSW Measures Outcomes – Hospital Readmissions

 What Does This Graph Show?

-These graphs illustrate the readmission rates recorded at UT Southwestern hospitals for various conditions, congestive heart failure, and pneumonia, compared to the national average.
+These graphs illustrate the readmission rates recorded at UTSW hospitals for heart attack, congestive heart failure, and pneumonia, compared to the national average.
 Although UTSW rates are not significantly different than the U.S. average, UTSW does score consistently below the national average for these conditions.